Skip to content

 161. Provision of personal protective equipment and related training?

-Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports providing personal protective equipment and safety and health education training to its employees.
+[Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
+The company also reports that it provides health and safety education and training to its employees.
+Its subsidiary, PT BIA has also installed banners reminding its employees to use personal protective equipment.

 162. Time lost due to work-based injuries?